tjyothis4/tjyothis4.github.io/_pages/about.md

 ---

 Hello!
 Welcome to my website.
 I am an undergraduate student in my junior year at the University of Maryland, College Park, studying Computer Science and Mathematics.
-This website is essentially an extended resume but is written in a somewhat informal way.
-It serves a double purpose of being a blog (of sorts).

 ## Navigation:

 ### Coursework:
-Just a list of courses I've taken and some commentary
+A list of some of the courses I've taken with (short) commentary.

 ### Books:
-A list of books I've read at least partially that I think are underrated.
-I'm trying my best to avoid mainstream/commonly recommended books.
+A list of books I really like.